 The High Sierra Trail in Sequoia National Park begins in Crescent Meadow on the southeast edge of the Giant Forest and for the first mile, it travels through this tick forest.
 It was nice and peaceful, but I’m much more partial to the grand, open vistas, which first start coming about a mile in at Eagle View.
 From there, we could see back to Moro Rock to the West, down to the Middle Fork of the Kaweah River, and ahead to the peaks of the Great Western Divide that the High Sierra Trail eventually crosses.

-Beyond the junction with the Seven Mile Hill Trail, which connected the High Sierra and Alta Trails, the trail crossed the steep slopes and bluffs of the south side of Alta Meadow and Alta Peak.
+Beyond the junction with the Seven Mile Hill Trail, which connects the High Sierra and Alta Trails, the trail crossed the steep slopes and bluffs of the south side of Alta Meadow and Alta Peak.
 During 1930, a trail crew working with an air compressor and rock drills spent nearly the entire summer blasting a 1-mile stretch of trail through the area.

 High Sierra Trail, Day 1: Crescent Meadow to Bearpaw Meadow

 - Even with the low-flow year, there were plenty of creek crossings for water fill-up.

 - At only 6.5 miles in, if you’re looking for a relatively short first day, Mehrton Creek looked like a great place to camp with what I thought were some of the best views of the day.

 - There were camp spots again at Buck Creek Canyon with a bear locker, but I only saw two tent spots.
 I didn’t look hard for others though.

 - Again, there was no noticeable extreme elevation gain/loss, but this still felt like a big day.
 Don’t underestimate it – your pack will be the heaviest and and 11 miles is still a good distance no matter how much weight you’re carrying.